14 Essentials of Retail Customer Service

 Let's begin by discussing the skills your retail customer service training needs to cover.
 These areas to build up in your team will impact your store’s profitability the most.

-When learned and practiced, these skills will become second nature on the sales floor.
-Developing them into your store’s best practices will not only increase retail sales on a first visit but also build customer loyalty and profitability far into the future.
+These skills will become second nature on the sales floor when learned and practiced.
+Developing them into your store’s best practices will increase retail sales on a first visit and build customer loyalty and profitability far into the future.

 1. Greeting customers